vinhowe/website/content/til/2020-11-19/index.md

   - Using bash: `convert image.jpg PDF:- dragon <(cat)` (though I haven't been able to figure out how to add a suffix to command substitution in bash; if you know how to do this, please reach out to me and let me know 🙂)
+  - Also note that you can't use dragon's `-x` flag because Fish deletes psub files immediately after they're used.
+So you will have to manually close the window after you're done.